AugustUnderground/gace/README.md

 which case `tanh` is applied so the reward doesn't increase infinitely.
 Otherwise the loss is squared and negated.

+### Action Spaces

+All actions spaces are _continuous_ and implemented with `gym.spaces.Box`.
+For further details, see the descriptions for specific environments.

 ### Variations

 | Version | Description                                      |